akeight/voyagr/README.md

 # Voyagr — AI Travel Agent 🗺️

-A full‑stack, AI‑powered travel itinerary app.
-The frontend (React + Vite) lets users generate and manage trips; the backend (FastAPI) orchestrates AI calls (OpenAI), persists data, and exposes REST endpoints.
-Optional user auth via Clerk to store trips.
+Voyagr is a React + Vite frontend and FastAPI backend that implements a RAG pipeline (LangChain + OpenAI).
+Content is embedded with OpenAI, stored in Chroma, retrieved per-query, and composed into itinerary drafts with sources attached.
+The API exposes generation, retrieval, and trip CRUD endpoints; optional Clerk auth for saved trips.

+---

+### ✨ Inspiration

+Before starting my software engineering degree, I dove into a LangChain + OpenAI bootcamp.
+One of the projects we built in Jupyter Notebooks was an AI travel agent.
+I wanted to take that prototype out of the notebook and turn it into a real, interactive web app.

+### 👩🏻‍💻 Status
-**Status**: active development.
+Active development.
 This README covers repo‑wide setup, conventions, and workflows.
 See `/frontend` and `/backend` READMEs for service‑specific details.

 ---